shivin9/CAC/README.md

 CAC
 ======

 CAC is a clustering based framework for classification.
-[Preprint version](https://arxiv.org/abs/2102.11872) on arXiv.
 ![](assets/cac.png)

 Training Phase: